M Idioms

 made to order

-- put together on request
+- to be made or put together on request

 My father decided to buy a new computer desk that was made to order.